saifsuleman/reactive-ts/README.md

 > [!IMPORTANT]
 > **reactive-ts** is in development and not yet production-ready.
 Use at your own risk.

-> This **README** is also temporaily outdated while the library evolves.

-> For now, read `src/example.ts` for examples on what library usage looks like.

 # reactive-ts

 Structured concurrency, reactive streams, and synchronization primitives for TypeScript — inspired by [Kotlin Coroutines](https://kotlinlang.org/docs/coroutines-overview.html).